aefarrell/GasDispersion.jl/docs/src/puff.md

 -  $\sigma_y$ - crosswind dispersion, m
 -  $\sigma_z$ - downwind dispersion, m

 The model assumes the initial release is a single point, with no dimensions.
 Additionally, model converts the final concentration to volume fraction, assuming the puff is a gas at ambient conditions.

-### Dispersion Parameters

-The dispersion parameters are the same as used for the `GaussianPuff` model.
+If no number, *n*, is specified the model defaults to an integral approximation similar to the [Palazzi Short Duration Puff Model](@ref).

-### Example
+#### Example

 Continuing with the propane leak example from above, we now model the release as a sequence of 100 gaussian puffs.
 Essentially chopping the 10s over which the release happens into 0.1s intervals and releasing one puff per interval at a time for 10s.